<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2445087089227362&amp;ev=PageView&amp;noscript=1">

 8. Lockout/Tagout (LOTO)

-Lockout/Tagout protects workers from the unexpected startup or release of stored energy during maintenance, repair, or servicing of equipment.
+Lockout/Tagout procedures protect workers from the unexpected startup or release of stored energy during the maintenance, repair, or servicing of equipment.
 In construction, LOTO applies to everything from temporary power panels and compressors to conveyors, hoists, and HVAC systems being installed or commissioned.

 LOTO is not just for factories and plants.
-Any construction site with powered equipment needs a LOTO program and a crew that understands it.
+Any construction site with powered equipment needs a rigorous LOTO program.
 For a detailed walkthrough with examples, read the Lockout/Tagout Toolbox Talk.

 How to Run Better Toolbox Talks (5 Practical Tips)